 How Yellowstone’s Wildlife Adapts to Winter

 When winter blows into Yellowstone, temperatures can plummet to as low as 30 below zero or lower.
-The frigid conditions leave many of the national park’s denizens with three options for survival.
+Annual parkwide snowfall is around 150 inches, and higher elevations can receive 200-400 inches.
+There is an average of only 9 hours of daylight in December and January.
+These winter conditions leave many of the national park’s denizens with three options for survival.
 Migrate.
 Adapt.
 Or die.

 Needless to say, multiple species have developed ingenious coping mechanisms to weather the harsh conditions.